ExaScience/elprep/README.md

 ### --sqq list

 This option is used to indicate to use static quantized quality scores to a given number of levels during base quality score recalibration (--bqsr).
 This list should be of the form "[nr, nr, nr]".
 The default value is [].

+### --max-cycle nr

+This option is used to specify the maximum cycle value during base quality score recalibration (--bqsr).
+The default value is 500.

 ### --mark-optical-duplicates-intermediate file